jtwebman/csv-batch/README.md

 [![node](https://img.shields.io/node/v/csv-batch.svg)](https://www.npmjs.org/package/csv-batch)
 [![Known Vulnerabilities](https://snyk.io/test/github/jtwebman/csv-batch/badge.svg)](https://snyk.io/test/github/jtwebman/csv-batch)

 This is a very fast CSV parser with batching for Node.js.
-It has no dependencies and is returns a promise and functions support promises and async functions so no need to learn streams!
+It has no dependencies and it returns a promise and functions support promises and async functions so no need to learn streams!

 All it returns is a single function that takes a readable Node.js stream like a file stream and options and then resolves once parsed or allows you to batch records and call a function for each batch.
-It will wait for the batch function to return resolved before moving on so you will not wast memory loading the whole CSV in-memory.
+It will wait for the batch function to return resolved before moving on so you will not waste memory loading the whole CSV in-memory.

 If you don't turn on batching then it works like most other csv parsers and does it all in memory.